Zachay-NAU/ESPHome-Support-on-Seeed-Studio-XIAO-ESP32C3/README.md

 ## Grove - Temperature and Humidity Sensor (BME680)

+The Grove-Temperature&Humidity&Pressure&Gas Sensor(BME680) is a multiple function sensor which can measure temperature, pressure, humidity and gas at the same time.
+It is based on the BME680 module and you can use this sensor in your GPS, IoT devices or other device which needs those four parameters.
+[Click here](https://www.seeedstudio.com/Grove-Temperature%2C-Humidity%2C-Pressure-and-Gas-Sensor-(BME680)-p-3109.html) for the purchase.

 ### Setup Configuration

 - **Step 1.** Connect Grove - [Temperature, Humidity, Pressure and Gas Sensor (BME680)](https://www.seeedstudio.com/Grove-Temperature-Humidity-Pressure-and-Gas-Sensor-for-Arduino-BME680.html) to one of the I2C connectors on the Seeed Studio Expansion Base for XIAO